Managed care: Impacts

 The overall impact of managed care remains widely debated.
 Proponents argue that it has increased efficiency, improved overall standards, and led to a better understanding of the relationship and quality.
 They argue that there is no consistent, direct correlation between the cost of care and its quality, pointing to a 2002 Juran Institute study which estimated that the "cost of poor quality" caused by overuse, misuse, and waste amounts to 30 percent of all direct healthcare spending.
 The emerging practice of evidence-based medicine is being used to determine when lower-cost medicine may in fact be more effective.

+Equally positive impacts of managed care also includes the demonstration of procedures on both an outpatient and inpatient basis by HMOs.
+In a setting that considered both outpatient and inpatient, procedures could be performed equally well.
+HMOs have also displayed that inpatient length of stay can be reduced without any detrimental effects.
+As a result, these changes have become the norm instead; HMOs early emphasis on prevention is reflected in laws in accordance to ACA and Medicare.

+HMOs have also been an uptake in quality considering research on quality of care, in contrast to fee-for-service system delivery.
+Such research and high quality measurement contributed to the number of policymakers that broadened the way of making sure hospital management would be accelerated and broadened beyond the traditional hospital setting.

 Critics of managed care argue that "for-profit" managed care has been an unsuccessful health policy, as it has contributed to higher health care costs (25–33% higher overhead at some of the largest HMOs), increased the number of uninsured citizens, driven away health care providers, and applied downward pressure on quality (worse scores on 14 of 14 quality indicators reported to the National Committee for Quality Assurance).